Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Stationary state properties

 Next we consider a heavy impurity.
 Fig.~\ref{fig:nonanalytic} shows how the polaron energy dispersion changes by increasing the impurity mass while keeping other parameters fixed.
 The color code is the following: the blue curve corresponds to the first and the red to the second stationary state.
 We see that as $M/m$ increases, the region of the second state decreases and the blue curves approach each other.
 At a critical mass, they cross.
 Thus, the energy of the ground state becomes nonanalytic function of momentum and develops cusps at $p=(2k+1)\pi \hbar n_0$ with $k$ being an integer, signalling a first order transition \cite{lamacraft2009dispersion,PhysRevLett.108.207001}.
 The latter is not washed out by quantum fluctuations in the case of a sufficiently weak impurity coupling constant \cite{lamacraft2009dispersion}.
 We see that the first state is the ground state, while the second one has higher energy and is metastable.
 The critical mass $M_c$ is determined by the condition $M_c V_0=\pi \hbar n_0$, where $V_0$ is given by \eq{eq:momentum} and evaluated at $M=M_c$, $V_f=v_c$ and $x_0$ corresponding to the first stationary solution.
 If we further increase the impurity mass, the energy curves enter into neighboring momentum periods and thus we show larger interval of momenta for $M=60m$.
 The energy landscape becomes very rich with many metastable branches.
 Note that Ref.~\cite{Hakim} points out that the second stationary state is unstable in the case of $M=\infty$, in agreement with Fig.~\ref{fig:nonanalytic}.

-For $M>M_c$ the critical velocity is not anymore given by \eq{eq:vc}.
-The latter equation gives the final impurity velocity at the end of the blue curve where it merges with the red one, which is not the true ground state anymore.
+For $M>M_c$, the critical velocity is not anymore given by \eq{eq:vc} once the quantum fluctuations are taken into account. \eq{eq:vc} gives the final impurity velocity at the end of the blue curve where it merges with the red one, which is not the true ground state anymore.
 Quantum fluctuations allow for tunnelling through the barrier that separates the metastable and the ground states, and system dissipates energy while relaxing into the ground state.
 Thus the critical velocity, below which an impurity moves without a friction at zero temperature, is $V_f$ given by \eq{eq:momentum} evaluated at $M V_0=\pi \hbar n_0$ \cite{PhysRevLett.108.207001}.
 Note that the critical velocity decreases as $M$ increases and becomes zero in the limit of infinitely heavy impurity, see Fig.~\ref{fig:nonanalytic}.
 These findings are in agreement with Refs.~\cite{astrakharchik2004motion,Cherny2012} that report a nonzero friction force acting on an infinitely heavy impurity (obstacle) for any finite velocity once the quantum fluctuations are taken into account.
 We will discuss manifestations of the metastable branches in the impurity relaxation dynamics in the following section.